Arsène Pujo: Biography

-Pujo was born near Lake Charles in Calcasieu Parish to a French-born father.
+Pujo was born in Calcasieu Parish near Lake Charles, Louisiana to a French-born father.
 He practiced law in Lake Charles and was a delegate to the state constitutional convention in 1898 before he was elected as a Democrat in 1902.
 In 1908, he became a member of the National Monetary Commission, a body which sought to study foreign banking systems in search of ways to better the domestic banking system.
 In 1911, he was appointed to chair the House Committee on Banking and Currency.
 In 1912, he left the National Monetary Commission and obtained congressional authorization to form a separate committee, which came to be called the Pujo Committee, to investigate the "money trust".

 The Pujo Committee found that a cabal of financial leaders were abusing their public trust to consolidate control over many industries.
 Although Pujo left Congress in 1913, the findings of the committee inspired public support for ratification of the Sixteenth Amendment in 1913, passage of the Federal Reserve Act that same year, and passage of the Clayton Antitrust Act in 1914.
 They were also widely publicized in the Louis Brandeis book, Other People's Money and How the Bankers Use It.